The Forbidden History of Heavenly Mother

 1300 BC – Yahweh’s Rise through the suppression and demonization of Asherah

-During the start of the Iron Age, from among desert nomads south of Egypt, a strange, homeless storm-war god staggered onto the already crowded stage—Yahweh, not yet called the Almighty.
-As a desert storm-war deity, Yahweh’s nature may help explain the prevalence of wars, plagues, floods, and his peculiar habit of leading people into wildernesses throughout the Bible and Book of Mormon.
-Originating among the Shasu tribes of Edom and Midian, Yahweh was later adopted by Israel, evolving from a tribal god into Israel’s patron deity and only afterward claiming universal supremacy.
+During the start of the Iron Age, from among the desert peoples of the southern Levant, a strange, storm-war god staggered onto the already crowded stage—Yahweh, not yet called the Almighty.
+Scholars often locate Yahweh’s earliest cult in the southern regions associated with Edom, Midian, Seir, and the Shasu.
+Yahweh was later taken up into the emerging Israelite religion, evolving from a tribal god into Israel’s patron deity and only afterward claiming universal supremacy.
 Egyptian inscriptions from the 14th–12th centuries BC mention the “Shasu of Yhw,” widely considered the earliest reference to Yahweh.
-These Shasu were not Israelites but semi-nomadic raiders in the southern deserts—perhaps the same kind of people Moses, in later traditions, was said to have encountered in Midian.
+These Shasu are commonly argued to not be Israelites but semi-nomadic pastoral groups known in Egyptian texts—perhaps the same kind of people Moses, in later traditions, was said to have encountered in Midian.
 The biblical story recounts his encounter with Yahweh in a burning bush.
 Later editors placed these words in God’s mouth:

 “I appeared to Abraham, to Isaac, and to Jacob as El Shaddai—‘God Almighty’—but by my name Yahweh I was not known to them.”
 (Exodus 6:3)

 Although strands of Exodus date back to c.
 900 BC, this Priestly passage was composed in the exilic or post-exilic period (6th–5th century BC).
-It reflects an attempt to harmonize Yahweh with the older high god El, a key move in what Biblical scholars call the “Yahweh-alone movement.”
+It reflects an attempt to harmonize Yahweh with the older high god El.

 Following the collapse of Canaan’s city-states and Egyptian withdrawal, the central highlands opened to new groups.
 Early Israelites were likely a coalition of local Canaanites, Shasu nomads, and other migrants seeking stability.
 The name Israel itself (“El rules”) signals their cultural inheritance.
-These early Israelites worshiped the same pantheon described in Ugaritic texts: El, the “Sky Father”; Asherah, his consort and Mother Goddess (Ugaritic Athirat, comparable to Mesopotamian Inanna); and their seventy divine sons, including the storm-god Baal—Yahweh’s rival before being displaced.
-In this way, Yahweh was absorbed into the Canaanite pantheon.
+Early Israelite religion appears to have shared significant continuity with the broader West Semitic religious world reflected in Ugaritic texts: El, the “Sky Father”; Asherah or Athirat, his consort and a major West Semitic goddess; and their seventy divine sons, including the storm-god Baal—Yahweh’s rival before being displaced.

 The monarchy accelerated Yahweh’s rise.
-Saul, David, and Solomon placed Yahweh at the head of the pantheon.
-Solomon’s temple in Jerusalem marked Yahweh’s enthronement as national deity, absorbing attributes of El and taking Asherah as consort.
+Under the monarchies of Saul, David, and Solomon, Yahweh’s status appears to have risen toward clear national preeminence.
+Solomon’s temple in Jerusalem helped consolidate Yahweh’s role as national deity.
+Absorbing attributes of El and possibly taking Asherah as consort though their ultimate connection is debated.
 Inscriptions from Kuntillet Ajrud (c.
 800 BC) even refer to “Yahweh and his Asherah,” evidence that the feminine divine persisted in popular worship.
 Yet biblical editors polemicized fiercely against her.

 By the time of King Josiah’s reforms (c.
 621 BC), Asherah was targeted for eradication.
 2 Kings 23 describes Josiah removing Asherah’s cult objects from the Temple, destroying her shrines, and condemning women who “wove hangings for the Asherah” (2 Kgs 23:7).
-Deuteronomistic writers recast goddess worship as prostitution (zĕnûth), infidelity, and depravity—sins provoking Yahweh’s wrath and, in their view, explaining Jerusalem’s downfall to the Babylonians.
+Deuteronomistic writers often used sexualized language of harlotry or adultery, recasting goddess worship as prostitution (zĕnûth), infidelity, and depravity—sins provoking Yahweh’s wrath and, in their view, explaining Jerusalem’s downfall to the Babylonians.
 The feminine divine was not merely suppressed but systematically vilified.

-As Yahweh-alone worship intensified, Israelite religion shifted from monolatry (worship of one god among many) to monotheism.
+As what modern scholars now call Yahweh-alone worship intensified, Israelite religion shifted from monolatry (worship of one god among many) to monotheism.
 The erasure of Asherah left Yahweh without consort; her functions were reinterpreted through scripture and liturgy.
-The Song of Songs, originally an erotic love poem, was allegorized as Yahweh’s love for Israel.
 The prophetic writings denounced devotion to other deities as spiritual adultery.
-The feminine divine was no longer tolerated—she was displaced by the church itself.
+The feminine divine was no longer tolerated—she was displaced by scripture, liturgy, and later communal interpretation.

 Even earlier royal narratives were reinterpreted in light of this polemic.
 The downfall of Solomon became a cautionary tale: